-Admira Salim, Deputy Chief of Party, Indonesia
+Admira Salim, Country Director, Indonesia

 Admira Dini Salim has been a senior staff member at IFES since 2010, and has managed activities ranging from election violence mitigation to electronic voting technology for over a decade.
 She joined IFES in 1999 and soon after began work on developing and managing IFES’ programs on increasing women’s participation in the political and electoral process.
 She has observed elections throughout Indonesia on the national and provincial level, and took part in an election observation mission in Nepal.
 Over her tenure at IFES, Salim has provided electoral stakeholders, such as the General Elections Commission (KPU) of Indonesia, with advice on technical and operational issues relating to elections.

 From 2006-2007, Salim worked as the U.S. Agency for International Development’s (USAID) Local Governance Support Program (LGSP) Gender and Governance Specialist, where she developed and oversaw the organization’s gender strategy.
 In late 2005, she was engaged by USAID’s LGSP to assist Aceh’s Independent Election Commission in the adoption of administrative frameworks and procedures for local elections, including areas such as voter registration and voter information.

 She holds a bachelor’s degree in international law from Sumatera Utara University and in her early career worked at the Indonesian Embassy in Wellington, New Zealand, from 1994-1997.
 She speaks native Indonesian.